No. 214 Squadron RAF: Postwar

 It operated the Vickers Valiant from RAF Marham, from 21 January 1956 until 28 February 1965.
 Leonard Trent, a Victoria Cross winner, was the first CO of the Valiant squadron, and he was succeeded by future Chief of the Air Staff and Marshal of the RAF Michael Beetham.
-The Valiant was at first active as a V bomber but was then converted to tankers.
+The Valiant was at first active as a V bomber but was then converted to the tanker role with the addition of a Hose Drum Unit (HDU or "HooDoo" in the bomb bay.

 Disbanded in 1965 it reformed the following year with the Handley Page Victor tanker and continued until disbanded finally in 1977.